Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Discussion

-\item The solubility laws used in this work are described according to Henry's or Sieverts' law approximations, which may break down when the concentration of the solute increases (see Appendix \ref{apx:atmosphere_interior_exchange}) and pressures, temperatures and \fOtwo diverge from those at which the laws were calibrated (see Table \ref{table:target_species} or \citealt{bower2025diversity}, their Table 1).
+The solubility laws used in this work are described according to Henry's or Sieverts' law approximations, which may break down when the concentration of the solute increases, and pressures, temperatures and \fOtwo diverge from those at which the laws were calibrated (see Table \ref{table:target_species} or \citealt{bower2025diversity}, their Table 1).
 This is particularly relevant for the hotter HREs, for which surface temperatures can approach 3000~K. By contrast, experimental constraints are typically half that temperature; only H$_2$O was measured to applicable temperatures ($\sim$2173~K, \citealt{sossi2023solubility}).
-Further, the Henry's law constants for most species were obtained for basaltic compositions of the melt, which, though reasonable approximations, are unlikely to hold for magma oceans on exoplanets.
-This may pose problems for the solubility of S$_2$, which is a complex function of melt FeO content \citep{o2002sulfide, BW23}, while the solubilities of gases that dissolve by physical incorporation (H$_2$, N$_2$, the noble gases) depend strongly on melt composition \citep{carroll1994noble}.
-Only H$_2$O solubility laws are available for an Earth's mantle-like composition \citep{sossi2023solubility}.
-Furthermore, all solubility laws are derived for either pure gases or simple mixtures thereof, and thus the true solubilities may deviate from those predicted (see Appendix \ref{apx:atmosphere_interior_exchange} for more detail).
+Further, the Henry's law constants for all species except H$_2$O \citep{sossi2020redox} were obtained for basaltic or andesitic compositions of the melt, which, though reasonable approximations, are unlikely to hold for magma oceans on exoplanets.
+This may pose problems for species with composition-dependent solubilities, like S$_2$ (which is a complex function of melt FeO content, \citealt{o2002sulfide, BW23}) or H$_2$, N$_2$ and the noble gases that dissolve by physical incorporation \citep{carroll1994noble}.
+Furthermore, all solubility laws are derived for either pure gases or simple mixtures thereof, and thus the true solubilities may deviate from those reported in this study.
 More experimental measurements have to be obtained.